whiskyching/Conduit-Service-Robot-Development/README.md

 ## Scrabot (Service Controlling Regulation Automation Bot)
 - Scrabot is a service robot, which is designed to place and maintain the conduits inside the duct within the timber slab.
 The robot is embedded with depth camera to generate 3D point clouds.
-The 2D duct network
+The 2D duct network will be defined in advance.
+The observed 3D Point clouds from the robot should be matched with the 2D maps.
+Then the localization algorithm based on an observation model which down.projects the plane filtered points on to 2D, and assigns correspondences for each point to lines in the 2D map.

 ![image](https://user-images.githubusercontent.com/65818525/131259207-d436c5e9-177e-43ac-a658-a7d940d0c49b.png)
 ---